 Big Think is a Web portal that provides multimedia presentations, interviews, and panel discussions with speakers from various fields.
 The concept for Big Think, which has been deemed as a YouTube for ideas, was first developed by Victoria Brown (Co-Founder and CEO) and Peter Hopkins (Co-Founder and President).
 Big Think features articles and tutorials of its more than 2,000 fellows, who have received great fame in their respective fields.
 It is one of the best websites for students who want to learn about life and the world at large.
 The website offers content about some of the most immediate aspects of our lives, such as politics and current affairs, relationships, culture and religion, technology and innovation, mind and brain and personal growth.
 Unlike edX and Academic Earth, the Big think website does not provide degrees and certificates, but it provides specialised and authentic knowledge about various fields of life, which interests curious students and learners.

-Internet Archive is a web-country of its own with millions of free books, movies, software, websites, and much more.
+Internet Archive is a web country of its own with millions of free books, movies, software, websites, and much more.
 For book readers and inquisitive people, this is one of the best websites where one can access gems of knowledge free of cost and without much ado.
-Although it does not offer certificates or diplomas, there are many podcasts and videos, which can be accessed and devoured without any hesitation.
-The Audio Archive includes music, audio books, news broadcasts, old time radio shows and a large number of other audio files.
+Although it does not offer certificates or diplomas, many podcasts and videos can be accessed and devoured without hesitation.
+The Audio Archive includes music, audiobooks, news broadcasts, old time radio shows and many other audio files.
 There are over 200,000 free digital recordings in the collection.
-In addition, Internet Archive has a massive collection of art images, items from museums, and NASA data.
+In addition, the Internet Archive has a massive collection of art images, items from museums, and NASA data.

 I hope you like these Online Education Platforms; read more: Six habits to defeat procrastination